hschellman/computing-basics/setup.md

 > > root -l -q $ROOTSYS/tutorials/dataframe/df013_InspectAnalysis.C
 > > ~~~
 > > {: .language-bash}
 > > You should see a plot that updates and then terminates.
+You may need to `export DISPLAY=0:0`.
 > {: .solution}
 {: .callout}